Dying at Home with Hospice

 The family can also opt to hire home hospice nurses to assist with these needs.
 This assistance can vary in scope and cost depending on the needs of the family to cover some of the care-giving demands.
 Respite care is available for a caregiver who simply needs a break from the daily support of their loved one, where the patient can be transferred to a hospice facility for a few days.
 Sometimes this break in care-giving duties is necessary, especially with a protracted hospice period or with the care-giving demands of a serious illness like cancer.

-Kinkaid Private Care Coordinates High Quality Home Hospice Care
+Kinkaid Private Nursing Care Coordinates High Quality Home Hospice Care

-Kinkaid Private Care is a private healthcare management company that provides the coordination of highly trained home hospice nurses to care for your loved one.
-Kinkaid Private Care home hospice and end-of-life care offers comprehensive comfort and support services to maximize quality of life in one’s final days.
+Kinkaid Private Nursing Care provides the coordination of highly trained home hospice nurses to care for your loved one.
+Kinkaid Private Nursing Care home hospice and end-of-life care offers comprehensive comfort and support services to maximize quality of life in one’s final days.
 Our compassionate hospice team provides care for all aspects of life, including physical well-being, social attachment, spiritual needs, and emotional concerns.
-For more information about dying at home with hospice, please contact Kinkaid Private Care today at (877) 388-6373.
+For more information about dying at home with hospice, please contact Kinkaid Private Nursing Care today at (877) 388-6373.